d3/d3-ease/README.md

 <a name="ease" href="#ease">#</a> <b>ease</b>(<i>type</i>[, <i>parameters…</i>])

 A convenience function for binding zero or more *parameters* to the specified easing function *type*.
 The returned function takes a single argument *t* and passes any optional *parameters* to the underlying function *type*.
-For example, these two statements are equivalent:
+For example, the following two statements are equivalent:

 ```js
 ease(polyIn, 3)(0.2); // 0.008000000000000002